avi12/web-ext-deploy/README.md

   - `--opera-csrftoken` string
     The value of the cookie `csrftoken`, which will be used to upload the ZIP.
   - `--opera-zip` string
-    The path to the ZIP from the root.
+    The relative path to the ZIP from the root.
     You can use `{version}` in the ZIP filename, which will be replaced by the `version` entry in `package.json`
   - `--opera-changelog` string?
-    The changes made in this version, which will be seen by the Edge Add-ons reviewers.
+    The changes made in this version, which will be seen by the Opera Add-ons reviewers.
     You can use `\n` for new lines.

   Example: